leidegre/vscode-clang/README.md

 `cpppath` include search paths.
 Subject to diagnostics.
 Include search paths are escaped as needed depending on platform.
 Note that Windows is the only supported platform, as of writing. `system.cpppath` is identical to `cpppath` except that no diagnostics is reported for these files.

 `cxxopts` clang (C++) compiler frontend command line options.
 These are passed to the compiler as-is.

+### Warnings

+For a comprehensive list of warnings that clang generates, see [this](https://clang.llvm.org/docs/DiagnosticsReference.html) reference.

 ### Implementation details